AaronHenehan/GiphyGifLoader/README.md

 # GiphyGifLoader
-Gif loader using the Giphy Api
+Gif Loader using the Giphy Api and Kotlin